brianferri/fmm-c--/README.md

 ### Important Notes

-The library only supports square matrices.
+The library only supports square matrices (for now).

-Matrices are stored in a 1D array, which is then mapped to a 2D array using the given () operator.
+Matrices are stored in a 1D array, which is then mapped to 2D indices using the given () operator.
 (See the Matrix class for more information) Obviously, this can be changed to best fit your needs.

 There might (will) be bugs in the code and a lot of space for optimisation.
-If you find any, please let me know or fix them yourself and send a pull request.

 ## Algorithms (fmm)